-- 2023 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023. - Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.
+- 2024 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude
+Exclude:

 - Students who transferred in.

 - Money borrowed at other institutions.

-- · Parent loans
+- Parent loans

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- Any aid related to the CARE Act or unique the COVID-19 pandemic.